 Not everyone will like that approach to getting around; my colleague, Tom's Guide Editor-in-Chief Mark Spoonauer, wasn't particularly fond of it when he tested the Galaxy S10 Plus.
 At least it takes up less screen real estate than Google's strange mix of gestures and buttons on stock Android Pie.

-We expect the A50 to receive Android Q at some point next year, well after its launch near the tail end of this summer.
-Samsung, unfortunately, has never been known for delivering Android upgrades with any sort of urgency, and this being a midrange product at that, the A50 will likely lag behind S- and Note-series devices regarding priority.
+We expect the A50 to receive Android 10 at some point in 2020.
+Samsung, unfortunately, has never been known for delivering Android upgrades with any sort of urgency, and this being a midrange product at that, we feared the A50 would slip behind S- and Note-series devices on the company's priority list.
+However, in the months following release, Samsung has adopted a monthly security patch schedule for the A50, which makes us hopeful that big Android 10 update will arrive sooner rather than later.

 The Galaxy A50 is very good, and it's refreshing to see Samsung take the midrange market seriously — particularly in the U.S., where it has remained laser-focused on its Galaxy S and Note products.
 With phone prices rising and ownership time increasing, the world needs more accessible handsets.
 It needs more phones like the A50.